colinbrineman/kickstarter-analysis/README.md

 ### OUTCOMES BASED ON GOALS

-The line chart produced as part of Deliverable 2 (see: Figure 2) is perplexing.
+The line chart produced as part of Deliverable 2 is perplexing (see: Figure 2).
 One should expect there to be a negative relationship between fundraising goals and success rates, given that it is easier to raise less, as opposed to more, money.
 Therefore, the wild oscillations in the higher goal brackets (>$10,000) defy explanation.
 There does appear to be a negative correlation between fundraising goals and success rates in the lower brackets ($0 to $10,000), however.
 Therefore, one may preliminarily conclude that projects with lower fundraising goals have a higher likelihood of success.

 FIGURE 2: OUTCOMES BASED ON GOALS
 ![FIGURE 2: OUTCOMES BASED ON GOALS](/resources/Outcomes_vs_Goals.png)